BrittHuib/Fusarium_identify/README.md

 The resulting AUGUSTUS output was then used as input for antiSMASH to identify and annotate potential secondary metabolite biosynthetic gene clusters.

 ## Orthofinder
+Orthofinder was used to find gene clusters: orthofinder -f ./fusarium_unknown.faa
+The output was used to make a phylogenetic tree with different Fusarium species. and to visualize orthologous genes.

 ## Barrmap
+Barrmap was used to look for the presence of 5.8S, 5S, etc. The input is Orthogroups.tsv: barrnap --kingdom euk Medaka_output/Fusarium_unknown.fasta > Fusarium_SPP1_rRNA.gff

 ## bedtools
+the bedtools was used to extract sequences from the based on the idenitfy from barrmap: bedtools getfasta -fi Medaka_output/Fusarium_SPP1.fasta -bed Fusarium_SPP1_rRNA.gff -fo rRNA_sequences.fasta